 - Be from a VentureWell member institution, or obtain membership.
 Your institution must be a VentureWell member at the time of your Stage 1 E-Team application submission.
 To check the member status of your institution, click here: If your university is not a current Member, you can read more about the benefits of membership, as well as how to apply or renew, here.
 If you have questions or need assistance, please contact firstname.lastname@example.org.

-- Demonstrate Institutional support.
-All teams are required to obtain verification of support from a Principal Investigator (PI), Administrative Contact (AC), and Department Chair (DC).
+- Demonstrate institutional support.
+All teams are required to obtain verifications of support from a Principal Investigator (PI), Administrative Contact (AC), and Department Chair (DC).
 See “Required Verifications of Support” section of the Stage 1 guidelines for details.

 - Be Committed.
 You intend to explore the commercialization opportunity for your innovation.

 VentureWell’s Organizational Commitment to Diversity, Equity, and Inclusion

 VentureWell is on a mission to cultivate a pipeline of inventors, innovators, and entrepreneurs driven to solve the world’s biggest challenges and to create lasting impact.
 In the United States, the majority groups in the science & technology (S&T) innovation & entrepreneurship (I&E) ecosystem are white, cis-gender men from economically privileged backgrounds.
 While this constituency includes plentiful talent and ideas, the systems that both historically and currently lift these voices to the top also silence others.
 We are collectively missing out on ideas and contributions from people marginalized due to racism and/or sexism as well as those identifying as coming from low-income backgrounds.
 We believe that removing barriers for those systematically shut out of the opportunity to cultivate their ideas and innovations will support us in solving the world’s greatest problems.